 |This baby couldn’t have been more than a few weeks old.|

 With only six days until Tom and Lois depart to return to the US and only three months and 25 days until we leave South Africa for Kenya (if a visa extension is provided), I’ve begun to feel a sense of loss over our eventual departure.

 Life is unpredictable.
 So much is beyond our control.
-Merely fantasizing as to how we’d like it to be and what it subsequently “will be” can be but a figment of our imagination.
+Merely fantasizing about how we’d like it to be and what it subsequently “will be” can be but a figment of our imagination.
 The world is rapidly changing.
-We are all changing as we age and no one can predict a few years from now.
+We are all evolving as we age, and no one can predict a few years from now.

 |Finally, they approached an area with easier access to the river.|

 In our “perfect world,” we’d still be traveling as we are.
-We’ll have been to many more places, seen many more wonders and perhaps even finding ourselves loving other places as much as we’ve loved it here.
+We’ll have been to many more places, seen many more wonders, and perhaps even finding ourselves loving other sites as much as we’ve loved it here.

 |From quite a distance, we spotted a female lion.|

-Today, we had another exceptional experience when the four of us took quite a drive to see an authentic African village, an outstanding musical production and learns about the culture.
+Today, we had another exceptional experience when the four of us took quite a drive to see an authentic African village, outstanding musical production, and learns about the culture.
 We’ll be sharing that story and photos tomorrow.